-Thank you to the International Committee at the Heart of England Rotary District for the invitation and warm welcome at the conference on Saturday 8th November.
+Thank you to the International Committee at the Heart of England Rotary District for the invitation and warm welcome.
 We felt privileged to be able to give a presentation about how together with the Chiedza Child Care Centre in Zimbabwe, we helped 1,800 families to build a sustainable business so that parents could afford to send their children to school.
 The project, which helped to send 2,645 children back to school, received an A+ score from UKAid and the First Prize Award from the Heart of England Rotary District International Award.

 Well done team Chiedza for all the hard work and effort put into this work!

 ICT create real and lasting change in a child’s life by tackling the root causes of child poverty.
 We focus on vulnerable children living in poverty, facing abuse, violence and discrimination.
 We tackle the physical, educational and emotional barriers to a child’s development and create strong family and community support structures.
 We want a world where no child has to live or work on the streets.

 BURKINA FASO: Supporting street children with medical care, psychosocial services, family reintegration, informal education and enrolment at school